 Your budget is an important aspect of the kitchen remodel.
 It shapes what is possible with your kitchen, from the materials you choose to the contractor you hire.

-For an average, medium-sized kitchen remodel, $15,000 to $50,000 is a reasonable starting point for your budget.
+For an average, medium-sized kitchen remodels, $15,000 to $50,000 is a reasonable starting point for your budget.
 Your kitchen remodeling budget will depend on things such as home value, project scope, and product selection.

 Do you want to demo your whole kitchen, including relocating walls and utilities?
 It will be costlier than simply replacing appliances and kitchen cabinets in the existing layout.